jason-c-daniels/git-ver/README.md

 ### Why bash?

-It's a shell that I use on Windows and of course linux.
+It's a shell that I use on Windows and of course Linux.
 It's also supported on Mac OS.
 Many CI/CD tools are built on `docker`, and therefore, by default, Linux.

 ### Why not just use GitVersion?